CommandPost/FCPCafe/docs/developers/librarybundle.md

 ### Reading a DeepSkyLite file

-Whilst there are third party tools that can read Core Data database, such as [Core Data Lab](https://betamagic.nl/products/coredatalab.html) - unfortunately we can't use these tools for Final Cut Pro.
+Whilst there are third party tools that can read Core Data database, such as [Core Data Lab](https://betamagic.nl/products/coredatalab.html) - unfortunately we can't really use these tools for manipulating Final Cut Pro libraries.

 The Core Data Lab developer explains...